-The Authority experienced a softening of total waste volumes in 2023 as compared to the prior year.
-Total annual tonnage received of 932,674 tons represented a decrease of 8,796 tons (-0.9%) compared to 2022 volumes.
-Increased tipping fees and shifts in the mix of waste types received offset the adverse effect of lower volumes, generating annual net tipping revenue of \$82,733,187, an increase of 12.0% over 2022.
-The energy line of business faced headwinds early in 2023 due to unseasonably warm weather that lowered wholesale electric prices.
-An increased market value for renewable energy credits helped offset the negative impact of the cooling electric markets.
-The Authority concluded the year with a net position improvement of \$19,693,253 and a healthy liquidity position with unrestricted cash and investments totaling \$61,550,674.
-The debt capitalization ratio improved from 32% to 29%.
+The Authority experienced total waste volumes in 2024 that were consistent with the prior year.
+Total annual tonnage received of 930,016 tons represented a slight decrease of 2,658 tons (-0.3%) compared to 2023 volumes.
+Increased tipping fees and shifts in the mix of waste types received offset the adverse effect of lower volumes, generating annual net tipping revenue of \$84,187,195, an increase of 1.8% over 2023.
+The energy line of business experienced a 9.5% decrease in revenue in 2024 compared to 2023.
+This was largely driven by the Susquehanna Resource Management Complex (SRMC) facility experiencing a 10-week turbine-generator outage, which curtailed energy production during the outage period.